kevinxu48/Data-410-Project-4/index.md

 ## Types of Multivariate Regression
 One of the most common type of multivariate Regression is multiple linear regression, which fits a linear equation to given data in an attempt to model the relationship between a single independent variable and a dependent variable, with any other features having weights of 0.

+Another type is logistic regression which uses a logistic function to model a binary dependent variable.
 ### Applications of Multivariate Regression
 Here are some regression problems that we will solve using Multivariate Regression in this project:
 - Predict the miles per gallon of a car given variables such as its weight, number of cylinder, and engine displacement